MartinJindra/mjindra.eu/README.md

 AUTH_GOOGLE_CSEC=secret_token
 ```

-To checkout how a sample would run on a server execute
+To checkout how a sample website would look execute and visit [http://localhost](http://localhost).

 ```
 make dummy
 ```

-If you enter your own values in [.env](.env) execute
+If you enter your own values in [.env](.env) execute.

 ```
 make up
 ```

 ### shutting down

+To shutdown all running services execute.

 ```
 make down